For infrastructure design, construction and service companies, finding leads can feel like searching for buried treasure.

 How FirmoGraphs Can Help

-As you can see, getting CIPs and STIPs and discerning the big pictures they paint is time-consuming work.
+As you can see, getting CIPs and STIPs and untangling the big pictures they paint is time-consuming work.
 Unfortunately, it’s the easy part of dealing with the documents.
 The tough part is converting the information they contain to data and sorting it in ways that help you find projects that your company pursues.
 Our data is uniform and easily accessed in easy-to-use dashboards.

 If your company has an information technology department, you can have them do it, but that takes them away from other tasks.
 And if your company doesn’t have an IT department, you may wind up spending too much time reading PDFs, searching for potential leads like someone looking for buried treasure without a map.